kairuthiann2/se-assignment-1-setting-up-your-developer-environment-kairuthiann2/setup_doc.md

 Click on Environment Variables.

-Under System Variables, find Path and click Edit.
+Under User Variables, find Path and click Edit.
 Add the path to the Flutter SDK’s `bin` directory, e.g., `C:\flutter\bin`.

 Step 4 Run Flutter Doctor:

-Open Command Prompt and type` flutter doctor` to check for any dependencies that need to be installed.
+Open Command Prompt and type` flutter doctor` to check for any dependencies that need to be installed for example (Visual Studio).

 Step 5 Install Android Studio (Optional but Recommended):